How to Use Sales Analytics Tools to Make Smarter Business Decisions

 2. Can small businesses use sales analytics tools?

 Yes, they can and they should!
-Sales analytics tools are made for all business sizes.
-Small businesses can use them to track what's working, understand customer behavior, and make better decisions without guessing.
+Sales analytics tools are designed for businesses of all sizes.
+Small businesses can use them to track what's working, understand customer behavior, and make better decisions without relying on guesswork.

 3. What sales metrics should I focus on?